sul-dlss-deprecated/geohydra/README.md

 Utilities
 ---------

+Assemble all your metadata and data as described in *Data Wrangling* into the stage directory `/var/geomdtk/current/stage`.

+Caveats: to enable logging for the Rest client, use

+    % RESTCLIENT_LOG=stdout bundle exec ...

+These utilities assume a few things:

+* `/var/geomdtk/current` is the core root folder for data/metadata
+* `upload` holds data to be processed
+* `upload/druid` holds data and metadata in the druid workspace structure

 To ingest ArcGIS `*.shp.xml` files and transform into ISO 19139 files

-    % bundle exec bin/ingest_arcgis.rb /var/geomdtk/current/stage
+    % bundle exec bin/ingest_arcgis.rb

 To package up the .shp files into .zip files:

-    % bundle exec bin/assemble_data.rb /var/geomdtk/current/stage
+    % bundle exec bin/assemble_data.rb

 To assemble the workspace, populate the *geohydra.stage* directory with `druid` directories which contain the data as described in the Data Wrangling section below.

     % bundle exec bin/assemble.rb